-15 claims with an unique match were analyzed later.
-As the data quality of the addresses varies among the different PICB, the amount of claims that could be localized at the building level varies as well (Table 3).
-Nevertheless, most of all PICB claims (79 %) could be localized.
-A summary of the compiled (sub-) data set is given in Table 3.
+different PICBs, the amount of claims that could be localized at the building level varies as well (Table 3).
+Nevertheless, most of all PICB claims (79%) could be localized.
+A summary of the compiled data subsets is given in Table 3.